ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/contract-documents.http
    :code:

-The single array element describes the uploaded document.
-We can upload more documents:

-.. include:: tutorial/upload-award-criteria.http
-   :code:

 And again we can confirm that there are two documents uploaded.

-.. include:: tutorial/contract-documents-2.http
+.. include:: tutorial/upload-contract-document-2.http
    :code:

 In case we made an error, we can reupload the document over the older version:

-.. include:: tutorial/update-award-criteria.http
+.. include:: tutorial/upload-contract-document-3.http
    :code:

 And we can see that it is overriding the original version:

-.. include:: tutorial/contract-documents-3.http
+.. include:: tutorial/get-contract-document-3.http
    :code: